clay/amphora-sitemaps/README.md

 # Amphora Sitemaps

-> A Sitemaping module for Amphora that expose endpoints that you can hit in your to get the all the published articles in an XML response.
+> A Sitemaping module for Amphora that exposes endpoints to get the all the published pages in an XML response.

 ## Installation & Usage